TheOdinProject/curriculum/ruby_on_rails/testing/unit_testing.md

 ## What are unit tests?

 A unit test is testing a single unit of code to ensure that method/unit works as it is supposed to!
-In Ruby on Rails you will also hear them reffered to as model tests.
-These model tests specifically are used to test the logic behind your objects.
-This can include validating user logins, user form submissions and other logic between models.
+In Ruby on Rails your models are one of the areas that should be covered with unit tests.
+These model tests specifically are used to test the logic behind your model objects.
+This can include validating user inputs from form submissions and other logic between models.
 Such as if you need to ensure your object method for generating discounts work properly.
 It's important as you scale your projects to ensure that the logic behind your models works as your project consistently expands.
-This helps make the project more maintainable as bugs will be caught earlier rather than when your project gets larger and those bugs become harder to to debug!
+This helps make the project more maintainable as the tests provide a safety net to ensure existing functionality continues working as expected when models need to be expanded or modified.

 Earlier you used RSpec for testing projects in the Ruby section.
 While Ruby on Rails comes with it's own testing framework.
 RSpec is a very popular framework for testing even in Ruby on Rail's.
 As such we will be using RSpec for the Ruby on Rails testing section.